-West Health Shapes the Debate on Healthcare Costs
+West Health Informs the Debate on Healthcare Costs

 West Health is a family of nonprofit and nonpartisan organizations focused on lowering healthcare costs to enable seniors to successfully age in place with access to high-quality, affordable health and support services that preserve and protect their dignity, quality of life and independence.

-By combining its deep experience and expertise in healthcare and healthcare reform with Gallup's reputation as a trusted, impartial source for information on public opinion, West Health knew it could create high-quality insights that would garner attention from top-tier media -- but they recognized it would require a new approach.
+By combining deep experience and expertise in healthcare and healthcare reform with Gallup's reputation as a trusted, impartial source for public opinion, West Health knew it could unveil high-quality insights that would garner attention from American policymakers and top-tier media -- but they recognized it would require a new approach.